melothemightyone/BLISS/README.md

 ![BLISS_illustration](BLISS_illustration.png)

 ## Installation

 There are two ways to install BLISS:

 ### Option 1: Stable Release.
-Download the stable version (V1.0) of BLISS, along with all related data, from gcb-hub eith using this [link](https://gcbhub.s3.us-east-2.amazonaws.com/BLISS.zip) or
+Download the stable version (V1.0) of BLISS, along with all related data, from gcb-hub either using this [link](https://gcbhub.s3.us-east-2.amazonaws.com/BLISS.zip) or

 ```
 wget -c https://gcbhub.s3.us-east-2.amazonaws.com/BLISS.zip